 Winner of 1993 literature award from the city of Berne.

-«The author knows how to transform language into perfumes and sounds, into spirits and landscapes, embedded in intense and amazing pictures!»
+«The author transforms language into perfumes and sounds, into impressions and landscapes, with intense and stunning pictures!»

 e-book in English available

 Translation by Archibald McKenzie

 Aldo Gardini (Swiss Radio) has realized a fascinating one hour feature (in German) with the singing, working, living of the people of Filicudi